 Applicability

 Never use constructed stormwater wetlands to manage runoff during site grading and construction.
 Site constraints that can limit the suitability of constructed stormwater wetlands include inappropriate soil types, depth to groundwater, contributing drainage area, and available land area.
 Soils consisting entirely of sands are inappropriate unless the groundwater table intersects the bottom of the constructed wetland or the constructed stormwater wetland is installed over the sand to hold water.
 Where land area is not a limiting factor, several wetland design types may be possible.
 Consider pocket wetlands where land area is limited.

 Do not locate constructed stormwater wetlands within natural wetland areas.
-These engineered stormwater wetlands differ from wetlands constructed for compensatory storage purposes and wetlands created for restoration or replication.
+These engineered stormwater wetlands differ from wetlands created for restoration or replication.
 Typically, constructed stormwater wetlands will not have the full range of ecological functions of natural wetlands.
 Constructed stormwater wetlands are designed specifically to improve water quality.
-Note that constructed stormwater wetlands do not create any additional wetland resource area or buffer zones as discussed in Volume 1, Chapter 2.
+Note that constructed stormwater wetlands do not create any additional wetland Resource Area or Buffer Zones as discussed in Section 3.

 Before designing and siting constructed stormwater wetlands, investigate soil types, depth to bedrock, and depth to water table.
-Medium-fine texture soils (such as loams and silt loams) are best at establishing vegetation, retaining surface water, facilitating groundwater discharge, and capturing pollutants.
+Medium-fine texture soils (such as loams and silt loams) are best at establishing vegetation, retaining Surface Water, facilitating groundwater discharge, and capturing pollutants.

 At sites where infiltration is too rapid to sustain permanent soil saturation (such as sandy soils), consider using an impermeable liner.
 Liners are also required where the potential for groundwater contamination from runoff is high, such as from sites with high potential pollutant loads.